-Change management and business transformation have accompanied Mathias Stach, who holds a degree in business administration, throughout his whole professional life.
-As early as the mid-1990s, he advised major customers (including Allianz, Daimler and BMW) for IBM Deutschland GmbH on how to simplify and optimize IT processes.
+Change management and business transformation have accompanied Mathias Stach throughout his whole professional life.
+He holds a degree in business administration, as early as the mid-1990s, he advised major customers (including Allianz, Daimler and BMW) for IBM Deutschland GmbH on how to simplify and optimize IT processes.
 Before Mathias Stach co-founded ASCon Systems GmbH in 2017, he held management positions at Audi in Ingolstadt and Mexico and as CIO at Volkswagen Argentina.

-At Drees & Sommer, Thomas Jaißle is a bedrock.
+Thomas Jaißle is a veteran at Drees & Sommer.
 He joined the company in 1985, directly after studying civil engineering.
-On the contrary: The partner and managing director is responsible for the business segment Mobility Industries and argues against rigid ways of thinking.
+The Partner and Managing Director is responsible for the business segment Mobility Industries and is a strong advocate of innovative thinking.
 He is an expert for complex large-scale projects and multi-project management.
 His reference projects include the Porsche Museum in Stuttgart and the Terminal 3 of Fraport.

-D&S: Mr. Stach, how will the corona virus affect digital business models and especially Industry 4.0?
-Will the pandemic lead to a rethinking of companies and to them focusing more on transformation?
+D&S: Mr. Stach, how will the coronavirus affect digital business models and especially Industry 4.0?
+Will the pandemic lead to a rethinking of companies and them focusing more on transformation?

 D&S: Corona thus acts as an accelerator of change for society and industry.
 Mr Jaißle, can this also be applied to the construction and real estate industry?